 This interdisciplinary science focuses on studies of anatomical variability in humans, their ancestors, and their close relatives and integrates physical anthropology with medicine and new morphological analysis methods from biomathematics, computer science and bioengineering for the purpose of applications in the academic, clinical, industrial, and private & public research sectors.

-EVAN also built two lines of VA infrastructure: A software to facilitate form and shape analysis of biological objects (EVAN Toolbox – ET), and an archive to provide 3D volume and surface data of such objects (EVAN Archive).
+EVAN also produced infrastructure: A software to facilitate form and shape analysis of biological objects (EVAN Toolbox – ET), and an archive to provide 3D volume and surface data of such objects (EVAN Archive).